tedhagos/tedhagos.github.com/_posts/2017-10-16-mean-training.md

 ## Lecture codes

 Whenever there are live coding samples, they will be posted as a Gist on github.com.
-Here are there links.
+Here are the links.

 * [Event Emitters](https://gist.github.com/tedhagos/cf50e62273a0e4c3f9d49a8f1b165b99)
 * [File Read , events](https://gist.github.com/tedhagos/0f126adb8e96eaab1a42affe6142cc24)